Let the Right One In at the Apollo Theatre

 The play is based on Swedish writer John Ajvide Lindqvist’s novel, and it is interesting how the origin of the story is hinted at through props: for example, in the candy shop they only have Swedish sweets.
 It is these small details and the quirky dialogue that make the gruesome aspects bearable, and the combination of the two creates just the right mix of terrible and lovable to enrapture the audience.
 This is a different take on the vampire trend that will hopefully be very successful.
 It certainly deserves to be.

-Let the Right One In is on at Apollo Theatre until 27th September 2014, for further information or to book visit here.
+Let the Right One In is at the Apollo Theatre until 27th September 2014.
+For further information or to book visit the theatre’s website here.

 Watch the trailer for Let the Right One In here: